Applying RLS at Report Scope

 - In the Report Inspector, select the name of a dataset used in the page report under the Datasets node.

-- In the Security section of the Properties sheet, select in the value cell of the Record Security property, then select the ellipsis.
+- In the Security section of the Properties sheet, select in the value cell of the Record Security property, then select the ellipsis button .

 Designer displays the Record Level Security Information dialog box.

-- Select Add to add a condition line and edit the security information by selecting the corresponding cells.
+- Select the Add button to add a condition line and edit the security information by selecting the corresponding cells.

 More than one user can share one role; therefore, for one role, you only need to define once and other users can share this role.